Taipo/pareto_security/README.md

 * Updated blacklists
 * When deleting Pareto Security, any blacklists in .htaccess are now removed
 * Update to secure headers

-= 1.3.4 =
-* Fixed a bug in updated injection filters

-= 1.3.3 =
-* Added 444 No Response header for bots
-* No longer exit when UA is empty
-* Major update to database injection filters

-= 1.3.2 =
-* Update to Tor2Web block for advanced mode fixing possible false positives.

-= 1.3.1 =
-* Added optional Tor2Web block for advanced mode

-= 1.3.0 =
-* Fixed potential bug where large post data could result in 500 error